randomunrandom/exqt/README.md

 # exqt
-EXQT is cli program to save and execute dificult/long comands on demand
+EXQT is cli program to save and execute difficult/long commands on demand